nsrau/azure-docs.it-it/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Procedure consigliate per Azure SQL Data Warehouse | Microsoft Azure" description="Indicazioni e procedure consigliate da conoscere per lo sviluppo di soluzioni per Azure SQL Data Warehouse.
-Queste indicazioni aiuteranno a svolgere al meglio il lavoro." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"